 This treatment usually works very well.
-The LNG-IUS is similar to an intrauterine contraceptive device (IUCD, or coil).
+The LNG-IUS is similar to an IUCD, or coil.
 It is inserted into the womb (uterus) and slowly releases a small amount of a progestogen hormone called levonorgestrel.
 The amount of hormone released each day is tiny but sufficient to work inside the uterus.
 In most women, bleeding becomes either very light or stops altogether within 3-6 months of starting this treatment.
 Period pain is usually reduced too.
 The LNG-IUS works mainly by making the lining of the uterus very thin.

 Tranexamic acid tablets

 There are various types and brands.
 Most are available only on prescription but you can buy one called ibuprofen from pharmacies.
 Your doctor may prescribe ones called mefenamic acid or naproxen.
-These medicines reduce the blood loss by about a third (20-50%) in most cases.
+These medicines reduce the blood loss by about a quarter in most cases.
 They also ease period pain.
 You need to take the tablets for a few days during each period.
-They work by reducing the high level of prostaglandin in the lining of the uterus which seems to contribute to heavy periods and period pain.
+They work by reducing the high level of prostaglandin in the lining of the uterus.
+This is a chemical which seems to contribute to heavy periods and period pain.
 However, they do not reduce the number of days the period lasts.

-Many women take both anti-inflammatory painkillers and tranexamic acid tablets for a few days over each period, as they work differently and this combination of tablets can be really effective for many women with heavy periods.
+Many women take both anti-inflammatory painkillers and tranexamic acid tablets for a few days over each period, as they work in different ways.
+This combination of tablets can be really effective for many women with heavy periods.